benceluzsinszky/thesis/README.md

 ## User profiles

-In the config file a user profile is an array of arrays with two integers.
-The first integer is the index of the endpoint from the config file and the second integer is the delay to wait after the enpoint is called.
+In the config file a user profile is an array of maps, with an id, a name and endpoints.
+Endpoints is again an array of maps with:

+- id: the index of the endpoint in the config file
+- repeat: the number of times the endpoint should be called
+- delay: the delay after the endpoint is called

 The last delay should always be zero.
 The indexing of the user profiles starts from 0.

 - Profile 0: The Exerciser